Last Updated on January 15, 2021 by Ellen Christian

-Have you ever tried Paleo baked peaches?
 If not, you are in for a treat!
 I used to love baked peaches when I was younger, but the way I made them was not the healthiest.
 Instead of adding butter (or worse margarine) and brown sugar, this simple fruit dessert uses coconut oil and honey!

 How to Make Paleo Baked Peaches

 It has all of the amazing yumminess of traditionally baked peaches but is more acceptable for someone who is trying to follow the Paleo or clean eating diet.